 Pass balanced budgets that cut wasteful spending.

-Remain committed to protecting the lives of the unborn.
+Protecting the lives of the unborn.

 Support our active military members and veterans who bravely serve our nation.

 Support our brave police officers who keep our neighborhoods safe.

 Experience Fighting for Free Enterprise and Religious Liberty

 - 2018 40 under 40 Award – Dallas Business Journal